The Rare Breeding Birds Panel

 Data collated by the Rare Breeding Birds Panel play an important role in underpinning conservation in the UK.
 Our data enable the calculation of population estimates and trends for many rare breeding bird species.
 These are used to set conservation priorities in the Birds of Conservation Concern process, and used in wider assessments of biodiversity such as governmental wild bird and priority species indicators, and The State of the UK’s Birds and State of Nature reports.
 They are used to inform targeted conservation action for individual species, and in assessments for designated sites such as Sites of Special Scientific Interest and Special Protection Areas enabling improved protection for our rare breeding birds.
 For more information see Why RBBP data are important for conservation.

-Our latest report has been published in the November issue of British Birds.
-The report documents the status of the 108 species and subspecies of rare and scarce native birds that were recorded breeding, or showing signs of breeding, in the UK in 2022; this is the second-highest number of taxa reported on in a single year by the Rare Breeding Birds Panel.
+Our latest report has been published in the November 2025 issue of British Birds.
+The report documents the status of the 104 species and subspecies of rare and scarce native birds that were recorded breeding, or showing signs of breeding, in the UK in 2023.
 Population totals are given for each species in the report, alongside a breakdown in records by country and recording area, and where possible updated trends are given.
-In addition, records were compiled for 14 rare non-native breeding species.
+In addition, records were compiled for 11 rare non-native breeding species.

 Non-native breeding birds in the UK, 2015-20